Tory MP Imran Ahmad Khan quits after sexual assault conviction

 Khan, who is 48 and has continued to deny the offence, is awaiting sentencing.

+If he received a prison term of more than a year, he would be automatically disbarred from being an MP.

-Posting on Twitter, he said it would not "ordinarily be appropriate to resign" while legal proceedings are continuing.
+Posting on Twitter, Khan said it would not "ordinarily be appropriate to resign" while legal proceedings were continuing.

 But he added: "Owing to long delays in the legal process, my constituents have already been without visible parliamentary representation for a year.